This knowledge base article will guide you on how to check mesh quality and how to improve it.

 Now, we know where the bad elements are located.
 Such issues often occur due to the CAD model issues, ill-defined surfaces, small gaps, or sharp corners.
 The most cost-effective way to deal with these issues is through CAD cleaning.

 However, if you don’t have a chance to do CAD cleaning, you can try to refine the mesh for the whole domain or only refine the mesh where the bad elements exist.

+Previously, we found some regions with bad element qualities (Figure 5 and Figure 6).
 You can always use SimScale’s automatic sizing feature to adjust the mesh size.
-Increasing the “Fineness” level will gradually increase the mesh size in the overall domain.
+Increasing the Fineness level will gradually increase the mesh size in the overall domain.

 Another possibility is to refine the mesh in the problematic region with region refinement.
 Below is an example of how to refine the mesh in a specific region of your model:

 The picture above shows the problematic region where there is a face in the geometry that becomes smaller and smaller.
 This is a problem because when the thickness of this face becomes too small, sharp edge cells are generated in this region.
 We will need a region refinement to mesh this region properly.
 For that:

 - Assign the Cartesian box you’ve just created.

 - Assign a suitable cell size to the region.

 We can also see that the mesh generated at the inlet of the pump is too coarse, and we can refine this by refining the whole model by increasing the fineness level.